alanng10/class-lang/Docue/Article/Execute/a.md

 Class System has 4 tier of execute certainty when execute module.

 The first tier is operate and execute lang elements except new, share, get, set and call.
 This tier is the fastest.
-It is faster than function call and effect load.
+It is faster than function call, memory allocation call and effect load.

 The second tier is function call.
 This includes get, set, and call.
 And also includes phore.